How to perform a Git clean up of branches and commits example

 The interactive rebase tool is a great way to help you clean up Git commits and branches.

-When the rebase commits, a successful Git cleanup of the develop branch’s commits occurs and squashes them all into one.
+When the rebase commits, a successful Git cleanup of the commits on the develop branch squashes them all into one.
 The new Git commit created in the process is given the name E’.

 “Merges are for losers.”

-The same Git cleanup also needs to be performed on the three commits in the feature branch.
+The same Git cleanup also must be performed on the three commits in the feature branch.
 Developers don’t need to use the HEAD~ syntax, either.
 It’s perfectly acceptable to simply reference the hash ID of the commit from which the branch diverged.
 In this case, that ID is 953f018.

 rebase and merge clean up